Jim89/guerrillr/README.md

 # guerrillr

-A package for using Guerrilla Analytics pricinples in R.
+A package for using Guerrilla Analytics principles in R.

 ## Guerrilla Analytics